st1vms/Rhythms/README.md

 # Rhythms

-Rhythms is a collection of various algorithm implementations made in C (stdC17)
+Rhythms is a collection of various algorithm implementations made in C (standard C17)

 ## To build tests